jon-jacky/Piety/editors/README.md

 which cuts from the start of the line to the cursor, or the *C-k* command issued with the cursor past column 1, which cuts from the cursor to the end of the line.
-After any of these commands, or a sequence of them, *C-y* pastes all the cut words into a line after the cursor.  *C-space* and *C-w* cannot be used to select and cut words within a line.
+After any of these commands, or a sequence of them, *C-y* pastes all the cut words after the cursor.
+You can cut from one line and paste into another.
+*C-space* and *C-w* cannot be used to select and cut words within a line.

-So you can either cut and paste words within single lines,  or you can cut and paste one or more whole lines.
+So you can either cut and paste words within a line,  or you can cut and paste one or more whole lines.
 You cannot cut and paste beginning in the middle of one line and ending in the middle of another line.
 We have not found this to be a serious limitation and have no plans to change this.